bkerley/nerdy_photography/src/01_foreword.md

 and I've only barely scratched the surface in my exploration of it.

 Nerdy Photography is absolutely not about the business of photography.
-I don't know about this and I don't really care to at this point.
+I don't know about this at all.